Children's Studies (CDST)

 CDST 402.
 CHILDREN'S RIGHTS, LAWS AND ETHICS.
 5 Credits.

-This course offers an in-depth examination of various laws and ethical issues present in a variety of helping professions associated with youth.
+Offers an in-depth examination of various laws and ethical issues present in a variety of helping professions associated with youth.
 Historical contexts for these laws are examined.
-This course examines various state and federal laws concerning work with youth.
+Examines various state and federal laws concerning work with youth.
 Students are presented with multiple approaches to solving arrays of ethical dilemmas based on best practice procedures.

 CDST 403.
 DIVERSITY, EQUITY, AND INCLUSION IN CHILDHOOD.
 5 Credits.

-This course is designed to provide an overview of the personal responsibility and civic mandate for children’s studies professionals to meet the academic, cultural, and emotional needs of diverse children.
-Course content emphasizes personal, professional, and social accountability to quality education and social justice.
+Designed to provide an overview of the personal responsibility and civic mandate for children’s studies professionals to meet the academic, cultural, and emotional needs of diverse children.
+Emphasizes personal, professional, and social accountability to quality education and social justice.

 CDST 404.
 TRAUMA-INFORMED CARE WITH CHILDREN AND FAMILIES.
 5 Credits.

-This course focuses on intervention skills and self-care practices for dealing with trauma-exposed children and adolescents.
+Focuses on intervention skills and self-care practices for dealing with trauma-exposed children and adolescents.
 Students learn developmental theories related to children experiencing acute medical situations and the importance of therapeutic relationships during those traumatic experiences.
-Introduction to debriefing and support techniques for children experiencing trauma will be addressed, as well as insights into helping their family through a traumatic or bereavement situation.
+Introduction to debriefing and support techniques for children experiencing trauma are addressed, as well as insights into helping their family through a traumatic or bereavement situation.

 CDST 411.
 CHILD LIFE THEORY.
 5 Credits.

 CDST 415.
-MINDFULNESS AND ALTERNATIVE PRACTICES FOR WORKING WITH CHILDREN.
+MINDFULNESS AND ALTERNATIVE PRACTICES.
 5 Credits.

 CDST 421.
 PLAY AND PLAYWORK.
 4 Credits.